-At the end of their work term, students will be required to submit a report to the faculty advisor for the purpose of evaluating the work/learning experience.
+At the end of their work term, students will be required to submit a report to the Co-op Faculty Advisor for the purpose of evaluating the work/ learning experience.
 Information on writing the work term report as well as the deadline can be found in the course outline on UM Learn.